 The guy is clearly bothered, but he doesn’t say anything to avoid conflict.
 He then goes to the fresh produce aisle.

 While he’s picking some red bell peppers, an impatient lady pushes his cart aside with hers.
 As if he’s in her way.
 Again, he doesn’t say anything.

 He heads to the counter to pay.
-However, right before he can get there, a young lady pushes in front of him to get served first.
+However, right before he can get there, a young lady runs in front of him to get to the counter first.